bparanj/crystal/electronics/experiments/queue/current-source-paradox.md

 This paradox arises from the circuit context and the specific load or conditions in which a current source operates.
 A good current source provides a stable current despite load changes, but it may behave poorly under specific circumstances.
 Conversely, a "bad" current source may perform well when certain conditions compensate for its limitations.
-Here’s an explanation with examples:

 ### Good Current Sources Acting as Bad Ones